spectrum-health-systems/.github/SECURITY.md

 Instead, please email <github@aprettycoolprogram.com>.

-Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:
+Include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

 * Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
 * Full paths of source file(s) related to the manifestation of the issue